National interest assessment

 The starting point for the national interest assessment is that overseas investment is in New Zealand’s national interest.
 There is a high bar to taking mitigation action, particularly to prohibit a transaction.
 The Minister of Finance has broad discretion as to whether a transaction is contrary to the national interest.

-We run the investment assessment and the national interest assessment in parallel to minimise any additional time needed to prepare advice and get decisions from the different decision-makers.
+When the national interest assessment is required in addition to other overseas investment tests we run the investment assessment and the national interest assessment in parallel to minimise any additional time needed to prepare advice and get decisions from the different decision-makers.

 Assessment reports